icy/google-group-crawler/README.md

 ### Hello, world.

-I'm Google Group cralwer.
+I'm Google Group crawler.
 I'm written by Anh K. Huynh <kyanh@theslinux.org>.
 I'm was born and released under the terms of **the MIT license**.
 You see 'craw.sh' because Anh made a typo error as he always did.